Ricette di Sicilia

 - 7

-Shape it into a round loaf and press dimples into the surface with your fingers, tucking in the pieces of sausage.
+Shape it into a round and press your fingers into the surface to create little wells, filling these with pieces of sausage.

 - 8